joseotoro/SyntacticAnalyzer/README.md

 # Syntactic Analyzer

 > The treatment of languages is an essential part of computer science.
-As such, writing a syntactic analyzer as a way to better understand the behaviour of common compilers is quite interesting from the academic standpoint.
+As such, writing a syntactic analyzer as a way to better understand the behaviour of common compilers is quite interesting from the academic point of view.

 This tool can help students understand how the process of syntactic analysis is performed, it includes two distinct parsers: